CedricS789/Alexis-Finance-Assistant/System Prompts/1-Manager-Agent.md

     -   Underline text: Use `__text__`
     -   Spoiler text: Use `||text||`
     -   **Hyperlinks: Use `[clickable text](URL)` for embedded links**
+-   **FORBIDDEN:**
+    -   **NEVER use '#' characters for headers** - they don't render in messaging systems and break Telegram formatting
+    -   **NEVER use markdown headers** like "# Heading" or "## Section" - use bold text instead: "*Heading:*"
+    -   **NEVER use any header syntax** - always use bold labels for structure: "*New PS5 Options:*" not "# New PS5 Options"
--   **FORBIDDEN:** Markdown syntax not supported by Telegram for rich text (e.g., `#` for headers), and complex markdown structures that would break plain text readability.
+    -   Markdown syntax not supported by Telegram for rich text, and complex markdown structures that would break plain text readability
 -   **TELEGRAM FORMATTING LIMITATIONS:**
     -   **Italic formatting `_text_` fails with special characters:** Euro symbols (€), dollar signs ($), and other special characters break italic formatting
     -   **For prices:** Use `*€169*` (bold) instead of `_€169_` (broken italic)